Tennis-Penpix of the top women's contenders at Wimbledon

 Grand Slam titles: 0

-Mardid Open winner Halep is in fine form, reaching her third consecutive final at the French Open in June, where she was beaten by Jelena Ostapenko.
+Madrid Open winner Halep is in fine form, reaching her third consecutive final of 2017 at the French Open in June, where she was beaten by Jelena Ostapenko.
 Grass is not the Romanian's favourite surface but she reached the quarter-finals at Wimbledon last year and the semi-finals in 2014.

 Karolina Pliskova (Czech Republic)